euler-xyz/euler-contracts/docs/architecture.md

 ## Storage and Inheritance

-Most of the modules inherit from `BaseLending` which provides common lending related functionality.
-This contract inherits from BaseModule, which inherits from Base, which inherits from Storage.
+Most of the modules inherit from `BaseLogic` which provides common lending logic related functionality.
+This contract inherits from `BaseModule`, which inherits from `Base`, which inherits from `Storage`.

 Almost all the functions in the Base modules are declared as private or internal.
 This is necessary so that modules don't export unexpected functions, and also so that the solidity compiler can optimise away unneeded functions (not all modules use all functions).